ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 - Add edge functions, views, or jobs
 - Wire existing backend logic into UI components
 - Help with performance, readability, and structure
+- Extend admin/debug tools that respect the governance model

 Always respect:
 - user_tiers + feature_flags as the source of truth
 - Kids Mode restrictions
 - Seasonal + holiday intelligence (season baseline, holidays dual-consent)
+- Seasonal featured view (seasonal_featured_providers) for discovery
 - Media bucket rules (rooted-public-media, rooted-protected-media)
+- Account governance + opt-in/opt-out + deletion pipeline
+- Safety constraints for sanctuaries, nonprofits, and community uploads

-Use the BACKEND HARDENING ROADMAP in ROOTED_GIT_HANDOFF.md and tell me which STEP you’re working on when you make changes.
+Use the BACKEND HARDENING ROADMAP in ROOTED_GIT_HANDOFF_v2.md and tell me which STEP you’re working on when you make changes.
-End of ROOTED – GIT COMPREHENSIVE HANDOFF (v1)
+End of ROOTED – GIT COMPREHENSIVE HANDOFF (v2)
-This file should live at the root of the repo and be treated as platform law.
+This file lives at the repo root and is treated as platform law.